salepape/solar-system-simulation/README.md

 ## :video_game: Introduction

 Here is a simulation of the Solar System in 3D!
 This project mainly originates from a strong interest in the Universe and Graphics programming.
-I familiarised myself with the OpenGL specification and classic Rendering techniques.
-The development of this project is still ongoing...
+Developping this project led me to dive into the OpenGL specification and classic Rendering techniques.
+The development of this project is still ongoing.

 ![SimulationStartingPoint](https://github.com/salepape/solar-system-simulation/blob/master/README%20Gifs/SimulationStartingPoint.gif)

 ## :gear: Technologies

-The project is developed under a Windows 10 environment using Visual Studio 22.
-It is implemented in C17/C++17/GLSL, uses OpenGL 4.6 (Core Profile) specification as well as the following set of libraries:
+This project is being developed under an environment with the following specifications:
+* ASUS UX461U with Intel(R) Core(TM) i7-8550U CPU and Intel(R) UHD Graphics 620 GPU,
+* Windows 10 OS with x64 architecture,
+* Visual Studio 22 IDE lately,
+* C17/C++17/GLSL programming languages,
+* OpenGL 4.6 (Core Profile) specification.

+Many open-source libraries have been used as well:
 * [Glad](https://github.com/dav1dde/glad) to get Core OpenGL function pointers to the correct implementation version,
 * [GLFW](https://github.com/glfw) to initialise the application window and handle user input,
 * [GLM](https://github.com/g-truc/glm) for mathematical utility functions,